Agent-Bid/OpenWave/README.md

 1. Connect the ESP32 board via usb and run: `pio run --t upload`

 2. To monitor serial from the board: `pio device monitor`

+Hardware Used:
+All software tested on

+1. ESP32 Devkit V1.

+2. Adafruit VS1053b Breakout.

+3. SSD1306 OLED.